akryvtsun/weight2fit/README.md

 `mvn clean package`

-The resulting built artifact will be located under the `target` directory.
+The resulting platform-specific built artifact will be located under the `target` directory.

 License
 -------